alphagov/government-service-design-manual/service-manual/making-software/dependency-management.md

 This should include testing of security characteristics.
 For example if a library used to generate a web form introduces a SQL injection vulnerability, then your acceptance tests should fail.
 It is important under this model that a suitable level of verification is done, rather than just trusting any third party dependency completely.
+It's also important to have trust in the specific code and version you are using, rather than just the library or framework in general.
 What is suitable will vary between services depending on the risk profile.

 ### Fork dependencies